obonaventure/cnp3/book/transport/transport.rst

 However, if the server is slower than the client, problems could arise.
 If the network layer on the server needs to deliver segments to the transport entity above it faster than the rate at which the transport entity can process them, a queue will build.
 A similar queue would build if the application above the transport layer does not process the received SDUs quickly enough.
 These queues have a limited size [#fqueuesize]_ and if they overflow, the corresponding entity will have to discard information that it has received.

-.. sidebar:: Scapy as a network prototyping tools

-   Throughout this section, we use scapy_  as a prototyping tool to build a reliable transport protocol. scapy_ is a packet manipulation tool that was written and is maintained by Philippe Biondi and many others. scapy_ is written in python_ and allows to easily create, manipulate and process many types of network packets. scapy_ can also be easily extended to support new protocols and allows to easily specify the complete finite state machine that implements a protocol.
-Additional information about scapy are available at : http://www.secdev.org/projects/scapy/

-..
-Other possibilities : libpcap, libdnet, click

 To solve this problem, we need to introduce inside our transport protocol, and despite the fact that the network layer provides a perfect service, a feedback mechanism that allows the receiver to inform the sender that it has processed a segment and that another one can be sent.
 For this, our transport protocol must support two types of segments :